Chinese Restaurant Owner in Japan Arrested

 Accused of Repeatedly Stealing Fish Waste

-Controversy has arisen after it was revealed that a Chinese restaurant owner in Japan stole fish waste and served it to customers.
+Controversy has arisen in Japan after it was revealed that a Chinese restaurant owner stole fish waste and served it to customers.

 According to the South China Morning Post (SCMP) and other sources on December 9 (local time), Japanese police arrested a 66-year-old woman, Wu Huayou, on charges of theft and trespassing on November 28.

 Wu's crimes continued after the initial incident.
-She returned to the scene the day after the first theft, on November 22, and appeared a third time on November 26, when she was discovered by a market employee and arrested.
+She returned to the scene the day after the first theft, on November 22, and appeared for a third time on November 26, when she was discovered by a market employee and arrested.

 The tuna backbones and discarded parts she took had originally been set aside to be processed into feed for farmed fish.